com-480-data-visualization/data-visualization-project-2021-dfl/README.md

 This is a preliminary milestone to set up goals for our final project and assess the feasibility of our ideas (you will find it [here](Milestone1.md)).

-In this [Milestone1](Milestone1.md), you will find information about the followings:
+In this [Milestone 1](Milestone1.md), you will find information about the followings:

 ### Dataset